Skip to main content

 Inky hands and backwards typography

-After a wait of two years, Derwyn Goodall met his design hero Erik Spiekermann in Berlin for a letterpress workshop.
+After a wait of two years, Derwyn Goodall RGD met his design hero Erik Spiekermann in Berlin for a letterpress workshop.
 Below, he reflects on his experience.

 In early 2020 I was planning a spring trip to Berlin to participate in a letterpress workshop conducted by renowned type designer Erik Spiekermann at p98a.
 His experimental letterpress workshop is dedicated to letters, printing and paper — all the things I love!
 It was a way of celebrating my 60th birthday.
 But Covid unfortunately had other plans.